CMT (American TV channel): Under CBS/Viacom (1997–2017)

-On June 10, 2016, CMT announced that they would pick up the ABC series Nashville following its original cancellation of the series.
+On June 10, 2016, CMT announced that they would pick up the ABC series Nashville following its cancellation.
 The network would order a fifth season of 22 episodes.

 Restructuring (2017–present)

 In 2017, as part of Viacom's restructuring plans, CMT would begin a transition back to unscripted programming.
 As a result, Nashvilles sixth season would also be its last.

 As part of its shift back to unscripted programming, CMT announced Music City in September 2017, a reality series created by Adam DiVello of The Hills and Laguna Beach fame.
 Set in Nashville, the show features Bryant Lowry, a drummer in the Nashville pop band Jet Black Alley Cat.
 The series premiered on March 1, 2018.

 In 2019, Viacom acquired Pluto TV, and launched several CMT-branded channels, including a channel focused on Western genre movies (CMT Westerns) and a channel dedicated to Dallas Cowboys Cheerleaders: Making the Team.

 In October 2021, CMT picked up the second season of The Last Cowboy—a reality series by Yellowstone co-creator Taylor Sheridan.
-The program had moved from Paramount Network as part of an aborted relaunch of the network as a movie channel.
+The program had moved from Paramount Network following abandoned plans to relaunch the outlet as a movie network.